mekz-data/LendingClubClassification/README.md

 to pre-qualify clients for homes so I was really in my element here.

 ## Project Overview:
-- Model achieved 93% F1 score/Accuracy.
+- Model accurately classified 96% of good loans and 76% of defaulted loans.
 - Original dataset was from [kaggle](https://www.kaggle.com/wordsforthewise/lending-club) and was cut down to 3 years.
 - Large dataset even after cutting: 1.3 million rows by 151 columns.
 - With so many features, extensive EDA was performed.